WHAT IS A DISPLAY VEHICLE?

 SO, YOU THINK YOUR VEHICLE IS ELIGIBLE FOR DISPLAYING, SO WHAT NEXT?

-There was a big change for AO`16.
-Owners of Display Vehicles with a GVW (Gross Vehicle Weight) of 5 tonnes and above were for the first time eligible for free entry – that is day admission and camping.
+There was a big change for the Adventure Overland Show 2016 (AOS`16).
+Owners of Display Vehicles with a GVW (Gross Vehicle Weight) of 5 tonnes and above were for the very first time eligible for free entry – that is day admission and camping.
 This policy will continue henceforth.
 See below for details.

 All we ask in return is that you place in your windscreen …